-5. From SPI properties under Target hardware resources, set SD Card SPI SS pin to the Slave Select (SS) pin that your SD card shield uses for SPI communication with the connected SD card.
+5. From SPI properties under Target hardware resources, set SD Card SPI CS pin to the Chip Select (CS) pin that your SD card shield uses for SPI communication with the connected SD card.
 Do not make any modifications if you are using the Arduino MKR Zero board.
 As the MKR Zero board has an inbuilt SD card slot, the support package auto-populates the SD Card SPI SS pin parameter.

 6. Click Apply.
 Click OK to close the dialog box.

-1. On the model toolbar, in the Hardware tab, click the Build, Deploy & Start button.
+On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start.
 This action builds, downloads, and runs the model on the Arduino hardware.
 You can hear the echoey audio being played through the headphones connected to the analog output pin on the hardware.
 The audio continues to run even if the hardware is disconnected from the computer.

 Deploy the Simulink model on the Arduino hardware.
 This model implements the algorithm for adding echo and reverb, and pitch shifting the audio using MATLAB Function blocks.
 This model does not require SD card to process the audio.